-Status • Summary The new Positive Ageing Strategy was endorsed by Council in November 2017.
+Priority Action Summary Status Provide community members of all abilities and backgrounds with access to community and council information, services and events Implement Council endorsed strategies relating to positive ageing, youth, disability, and asylum seekers and refugees The new Positive Ageing Strategy was endorsed by Council in November 2017.
 A facilitated workshop is planned with the Positive Ageing Advisory Committee in late January 2018 to develop a Year One Action Plan.
 The new Disability Action Plan was successfully launched in November 2017.
-The Year One actions are currently being developed for consideration by the Disability Advisory Committee in late February 2018.
-Attendance figures YTD for Drum Theatre were 87,729 via door counter.
+The Year One actions are currently being developed for consideration by the Disability Advisory Committee in late February 2018. • Increase participation and attendance by five per cent through programs and workshops at Drum Theatre Attendance figures YTD for Drum Theatre were 87,729 via door counter.
 In Q2 attendance was 53,386.
-Ticketed attendance was 74,411 for the 2017 calendar year, a 7.97% increase over 2016.
-Five festivals and events have been hosted across the municipality this financial year: 1.
-Springvale Snow Fest - 30 July 2.
-Children's Festival - 23 September - 8 October 3.
-Little Day Out - 1 October 4.
-Greater Dandenong Carols in Harmony Square - 15 December 5.
-New Year's Eve - 31 December Action Implement Council endorsed strategies relating to positive ageing, youth, disability, and asylum seekers and refugees Increase participation and attendance by five per cent through programs and workshops at Drum Theatre Host seven festivals and events across the municipality Priority Provide community members of all abilities and backgrounds with access to community and council information, services and events Provide programs and events for people to participate in community activities and civic life
+Tirketed Attendance was 74.414 for the 2017 calendar vear • incketed attendance was /4,411 101 the 2017 calendar year, a 7.97% increase over 2016.
+Provide programs and events for people to participate in community activities and Host seven festivals and events across the municipality Five festivals and events have been hosted across the municipality this financial year: • civic life Springvale Snow Fest - 30 July Children's Festival - 23 September - 8 October Little Day Out - 1 October Greater Dandenong Carols in Harmony Square - 15 December New Year's Eve - 31 December